david8zhang/pirate-rpg/readme.md

 ## Easy wins

+- Figure out how to offset the initial spawn position of ships after map transition based on ship's height/width

 ## Meatier Stuff

 - Handle world bound collisions when player is in a ship or in a transport